bitpay/bitcore/README.md

 ## Agent support

+BWS supports signing and non signing agents.

+Agents can be given a wallet secret, and join the wallet during creation, and act as with the same status of a regular peer.
+Agents can also be created by *cloning* one peer's data (and optionally removing its private key).
+By removing the private key, the resulting agent wont be able to sign transactions.

+Agent support is [planned to be extended](https://github.com/bitpay/bitcore-wallet-service/issues/114) in following releases.

 ## Airgapped Operation
+[TODO be documented]

 ## Security Considerations
  * Private keys are never sent to BWS.
 Copayers store them locally.